 Information sheets: provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.

 Reports: describe ASIC compliance or relief activity or the results of a research project.

 Document history

-This version was issued on 13 July 2009 and is based on legislation and regulations as at 13 July 2009.
+This version was issued in July 2012 and is based on legislation and regulations as at the date of issue.